Cesium ion

 Volume configuration

-The default Cesium ion configuration stores all stateful data across four volumes:
+The default Cesium ion configuration stores all stateful data across five volumes:

 • cesium-ion-sources - User uploaded source data